 Individualized Education Plans (IEPs) are not available in college, but a copy of your transition IEP from your high school might help set up services to help you succeed in college.
 All colleges and universities will offer a department that specializes in assisting students with disabilities, though they might be called something different.
 It is advised that you contact them as early as possible to request accommodations.
-Examples of services available through DSPS that are in addition to those regularly offered by the College include:
+Examples of services available through their department for students with disabilities include:

 - Testing Accommodations

 - Assessment for Learning Disabilities (limited and at the discretion of the director)

 - Specialized Counseling

 - Interpreter Services for hearing-impaired students

 - Mobility Assistance

 - Note-taking Services

 - Reader Services

 - Transcription Services

-- Registration Assistance
+- · Registration Assistance

 - Specialized Instruction

 - Adaptive Technology

-\\\ Free Application for Federal Student Aid (FAFSA) is available online at www.fafsa.gov\\\
+^{} Free Application for Federal Student Aid (FAFSA) is available online at www.fafsa.gov